entropy-flux/Tannic/README.md

 tensor([[23.2817, 43.2817],
         [33.0131, 18.7881]])
 ```

-You can check full documentation [here](https://entropy-flux.github.io/Tannic/).
-All supported expressions, data structures and their respective details documented in the [class list](https://entropy-flux.github.io/Tannic/annotated.html) section.

 ## Status

 Note: Tannic is currently in an early development stage.
 It is functional but not fully optimized, and some features may still have bugs.
 The C backend API—used to extend the library—is under active development and may change significantly.
 The public API described in the documentation is mostly stable, with only minor breaking changes expected as the library evolves.